skrivov/erapp/README.md

 - There are examples of departmental expenses that have nothing to do with Uber/Lyft receipts, such as detailed categorization and approval of IT expenses.

 **The key goal:** Develop a software solution that significantly reduces human error in the expense reimbursement process.
 The system should be flexible and open to the addition of new rules.
 No hardcoded rules.
 The system should reasonably leverage LLM capabilities.
 It seems that Uber receipt submission is just a backdrop.

+## Assumptions for the demo app

+US Office uses USD.
+EU Office uses Euro.
+Asia-Pacific Office uses Indian Rupees.
+Every department requires submissions in their specific currencies.

+These assumptions are deduced from the fact that each department defines rules using regional currency.

 ## Architectural Choices